imbhargav5/rooks/docs/list-of-hooks.md

 <!--hookslist start-->

+*   [useBoundingclientrect](https://react-hooks.org/docs/useBoundingclientrect) - getBoundingClientRect hook for React.
-*   [use-boundingclientreact-ref](https://react-hooks.org/docs/use-boundingclientreact-ref) - A hook that tracks the boundingclientreact of an element.
+*   [useBoundingclientrectRef](https://react-hooks.org/docs/useBoundingclientrectRef) - A hook that tracks the boundingclientrect of an element.
 It returns a callbackRef so that the element node if changed is easily tracked.
-*   [use-boundingclientreact](https://react-hooks.org/docs/use-boundingclientreact) - A React Hooks package for boundingclientreact
-*   [use-countdown](https://react-hooks.org/docs/use-countdown) - Count down to a target timestamp and call callbacks every second (or provided peried)
+*   [useCountdown](https://react-hooks.org/docs/useCountdown) - Count down to a target timestamp and call callbacks every second (or provided peried)
-*   [use-counter](https://react-hooks.org/docs/use-counter) - A React Hooks package for counter
+*   [useCounter](https://react-hooks.org/docs/useCounter) - Counter hook for React.
-*   [use-debounce](https://react-hooks.org/docs/use-debounce) - Debounce hook for react
+*   [useDebounce](https://react-hooks.org/docs/useDebounce) - Debounce hook for react
-*   [use-did-mount](https://react-hooks.org/docs/use-did-mount) - A React hooks package for componentDidMount
+*   [useDidMount](https://react-hooks.org/docs/useDidMount) - componentDidMount hook for React
-*   [use-did-update](https://react-hooks.org/docs/use-did-update) - componentDidUpdate hook for react
+*   [useDidUpdate](https://react-hooks.org/docs/useDidUpdate) - componentDidUpdate hook for react
-*   [use-document-event-listener](https://react-hooks.org/docs/use-document-event-listener) - A react hook to an event listener to the document object
+*   [useDocumentEventListener](https://react-hooks.org/docs/useDocumentEventListener) - A react hook to an event listener to the document object
-*   [use-effect-once-when](https://react-hooks.org/docs/use-effect-once-when) - Runs a callback effect atmost one time when a condition becomes true
+*   [useEffectOnceWhen](https://react-hooks.org/docs/useEffectOnceWhen) - Runs a callback effect atmost one time when a condition becomes true
-*   [use-event-listener-ref](https://react-hooks.org/docs/use-event-listener-ref) - A react hook to add an event listener to a ref
+*   [useEventListenerRef](https://react-hooks.org/docs/useEventListenerRef) - A react hook to add an event listener to a ref
-*   [use-fork-ref](https://react-hooks.org/docs/use-fork-ref) - A hook that can combine two refs(mutable or callbackRefs) into a single callbackRef
+*   [useForkRef](https://react-hooks.org/docs/useForkRef) - A hook that can combine two refs(mutable or callbackRefs) into a single callbackRef
-*   [use-fresh-ref](https://react-hooks.org/docs/use-fresh-ref) - Avoid stale state in callbacks with this hook.
+*   [useFreshRef](https://react-hooks.org/docs/useFreshRef) - Avoid stale state in callbacks with this hook.
 Auto updates values using a ref.
-*   [use-fresh-tick](https://react-hooks.org/docs/use-fresh-tick) - Like use-fresh-ref but specifically for functions
+*   [useFreshTick](https://react-hooks.org/docs/useFreshTick) - Like use-fresh-ref but specifically for functions
-*   [use-fullscreen](https://react-hooks.org/docs/use-fullscreen) - A React Hooks package for fullscreen.
-*   [use-in-view-ref](https://react-hooks.org/docs/use-in-view-ref) - Simple hook that monitors element enters or leave the viewport.
+*   [useFullscreen](https://react-hooks.org/docs/useFullscreen) - Use full screen api for making beautiful and emersive experinces.
-*   [use-geolocation](https://react-hooks.org/docs/use-geolocation) - A hook to provide the geolocation info on client side.
+*   [useGeolocation](https://react-hooks.org/docs/useGeolocation) - A hook to provide the geolocation info on client side.
+*   [useInViewRef](https://react-hooks.org/docs/useInViewRef) - Simple hook that monitors element enters or leave the viewport that's using Intersection Observer API.
-*   [use-input](https://react-hooks.org/docs/use-input) - A React Hooks package for input
+*   [useInput](https://react-hooks.org/docs/useInput) - Input hook for React.
-*   [use-intersection-observer-ref](https://react-hooks.org/docs/use-intersection-observer-ref) - A hook to register an intersection observer listener
+*   [useIntersectionObserverRef](https://react-hooks.org/docs/useIntersectionObserverRef) - A hook to register an intersection observer listener.
+*   [useInterval](https://react-hooks.org/docs/useInterval) - setInterval hook for React.
-*   [use-interval-when](https://react-hooks.org/docs/use-interval-when) - Sets an interval immediately when a condition is true
+*   [useIntervalWhen](https://react-hooks.org/docs/useIntervalWhen) - Sets an interval immediately when a condition is true
-*   [use-interval](https://react-hooks.org/docs/use-interval) - A react hook for using setInterval
-*   [use-isomorphic-effect](https://react-hooks.org/docs/use-isomorphic-effect) - Resolves to useEffect when window is not in scope and useLayout effect in the browser
+*   [useIsomorphicEffect](https://react-hooks.org/docs/useIsomorphicEffect) - A hook that resolves to useEffect on the server and useLayoutEffect on the client.
+*   [useKey](https://react-hooks.org/docs/useKey) - keypress, keyup and keydown event handlers as hooks for react.
-*   [use-key-ref](https://react-hooks.org/docs/use-key-ref) - Very similar to useKey but it returns a ref
+*   [useKeyRef](https://react-hooks.org/docs/useKeyRef) - Very similar useKey but it returns a ref
-*   [use-key](https://react-hooks.org/docs/use-key) - Keyboard key handler hook for react
-*   [use-keys](https://react-hooks.org/docs/use-keys) - A hook which allows to setup callbacks on multiple keypresses at the same time
+*   [useKeys](https://react-hooks.org/docs/useKeys) - A hook which allows to setup callbacks when a combination of keys are pressed at the same time.
+*   [useLocalstorage](https://react-hooks.org/docs/useLocalstorage) - Localstorage hook for React.
+Syncs with localstorage values across components and browser windows automatically.
+Sets and retrieves a key from localStorage and subscribes to it for updates across windows.
-*   [use-localstorage-state](https://react-hooks.org/docs/use-localstorage-state) - UseState but auto updates values to localStorage
+*   [useLocalstorageState](https://react-hooks.org/docs/useLocalstorageState) - UseState but auto updates values to localStorage
-*   [use-localstorage](https://react-hooks.org/docs/use-localstorage) - Local Storage hook for React
-*   [use-map-state](https://react-hooks.org/docs/use-map-state) - A react hook to manage state in a key value pair map.
+*   [useMapState](https://react-hooks.org/docs/useMapState) - A react hook to manage state in a key value pair map.
+*   [useMediaMatch](https://react-hooks.org/docs/useMediaMatch) - Signal whether or not a media query is currently matched.
-*   [use-merge-refs](https://react-hooks.org/docs/use-merge-refs) - Merges any number of refs into a single ref
+*   [useMergeRefs](https://react-hooks.org/docs/useMergeRefs) - Merges any number of refs into a single ref
-*   [use-mouse](https://react-hooks.org/docs/use-mouse) - A React Hooks package for mouse
+*   [useMouse](https://react-hooks.org/docs/useMouse) - Mouse position hook for React.
-*   [use-multi-selectable-list](https://react-hooks.org/docs/use-multi-selectable-list) - A custom hook to easily select multiple values from a list
+*   [useMultiSelectableList](https://react-hooks.org/docs/useMultiSelectableList) - A custom hook to easily select multiple values from a list
+*   [useMutationObserver](https://react-hooks.org/docs/useMutationObserver) - Mutation Observer hook for React.
-*   [use-mutation-observer-ref](https://react-hooks.org/docs/use-mutation-observer-ref) - A hook that tracks mutations of an element.
+*   [useMutationObserverRef](https://react-hooks.org/docs/useMutationObserverRef) - A hook that tracks mutations of an element.
 It returns a callbackRef.
-*   [use-mutation-observer](https://react-hooks.org/docs/use-mutation-observer) - A React Hooks package for mutation-observer
-*   [use-navigator-language](https://react-hooks.org/docs/use-navigator-language) - A React Hooks package for navigator-language
+*   [useNavigatorLanguage](https://react-hooks.org/docs/useNavigatorLanguage) - Navigator Language hook for React.
-*   [use-on-window-resize](https://react-hooks.org/docs/use-on-window-resize) - A React hook for window on resize event
+*   [useOnWindowResize](https://react-hooks.org/docs/useOnWindowResize) - A React hook for adding an event listener for window resize
-*   [use-on-window-scroll](https://react-hooks.org/docs/use-on-window-scroll) - A React hook for window on scroll event
+*   [useOnWindowScroll](https://react-hooks.org/docs/useOnWindowScroll) - A React hook for adding an event listener for window scroll
-*   [use-online](https://react-hooks.org/docs/use-online) - A React Hooks package for online
+*   [useOnline](https://react-hooks.org/docs/useOnline) - Online status hook for React.
+*   [useOutsideClick](https://react-hooks.org/docs/useOutsideClick) - Outside click(for a ref) event as hook for React.
-*   [use-outside-click-ref](https://react-hooks.org/docs/use-outside-click-ref) - A hook that can track a click event outside a ref.
+*   [useOutsideClickRef](https://react-hooks.org/docs/useOutsideClickRef) - A hook that can track a click event outside a ref.
 Returns a callbackRef.
-*   [use-outside-click](https://react-hooks.org/docs/use-outside-click) - React hook for tracking clicks outside a ref
+*   [usePrevious](https://react-hooks.org/docs/usePrevious) - Access the previous value of a variable with this React hook
-*   [use-previous-different](https://react-hooks.org/docs/use-previous-different) - usePreviousDifferent hooks returns the last different value of a variable
+*   [usePreviousDifferent](https://react-hooks.org/docs/usePreviousDifferent) - usePreviousDifferent returns the last different value of a variable
-*   [use-previous-immediate](https://react-hooks.org/docs/use-previous-immediate) - usePreviousImmediate returns the previous value of a variable even if it was the same or different
+*   [usePreviousImmediate](https://react-hooks.org/docs/usePreviousImmediate) - usePreviousImmediate returns the previous value of a variable even if it was the same or different
-*   [use-previous](https://react-hooks.org/docs/use-previous) - Access the previous value of a variable with this React hook
-*   [use-queue-state](https://react-hooks.org/docs/use-queue-state) - A React hook that manages state in the form of a queue
+*   [useQueueState](https://react-hooks.org/docs/useQueueState) - A React hook that manages state in the form of a queue
-*   [use-raf](https://react-hooks.org/docs/use-raf) - A continuously running requestAnimationFrame hook for React
+*   [useRaf](https://react-hooks.org/docs/useRaf) - A continuously running requestAnimationFrame hook for React
-*   [use-select](https://react-hooks.org/docs/use-select) - A React Hooks package for select
+*   [useSelect](https://react-hooks.org/docs/useSelect) - Select values from a list easily.
+List selection hook for react.
-*   [use-selectable-list](https://react-hooks.org/docs/use-selectable-list) - Easily select a single value from a list of values. very useful for radio buttons, select inputs  etc.
+*   [useSelectableList](https://react-hooks.org/docs/useSelectableList) - Easily select a single value from a list of values. very useful for radio buttons, select inputs  etc.
-*   [use-sessionstorage-state](https://react-hooks.org/docs/use-sessionstorage-state) - useState but syncs with sessionstorage
-*   [use-sessionstorage](https://react-hooks.org/docs/use-sessionstorage) - Session storage react hook.
-Easily manage session storage values
+*   [useSessionstorage](https://react-hooks.org/docs/useSessionstorage) - Session storage react hook.
+Easily manage session storage values.
+*   [useSessionstorageState](https://react-hooks.org/docs/useSessionstorageState) - useState but syncs with sessionstorage
-*   [use-stack-state](https://react-hooks.org/docs/use-stack-state) - A React hook that manages state in the form of a stack
+*   [useStackState](https://react-hooks.org/docs/useStackState) - A React hook that manages state in the form of a stack
-*   [use-throttle](https://react-hooks.org/docs/use-throttle) - A throttle hook for react
+*   [useThrottle](https://react-hooks.org/docs/useThrottle) - Throttle custom hook for React
-*   [use-time-ago](https://react-hooks.org/docs/use-time-ago) - A React Hook to get time ago for timestamp millisecond value
+*   [useTimeAgo](https://react-hooks.org/docs/useTimeAgo) - A React Hook to get time ago for timestamp millisecond value.
+*   [useTimeout](https://react-hooks.org/docs/useTimeout) - setTimeout hook for react.
-*   [use-timeout-when](https://react-hooks.org/docs/use-timeout-when) - Takes a callback and fires it when a condition is true
+*   [useTimeoutWhen](https://react-hooks.org/docs/useTimeoutWhen) - Takes a callback and fires it when a condition is true
-*   [use-timeout](https://react-hooks.org/docs/use-timeout) - A React Hooks package for timeout
-*   [use-toggle](https://react-hooks.org/docs/use-toggle) - A React Hooks package for toggle
+*   [useToggle](https://react-hooks.org/docs/useToggle) - Toggle (between booleans or custom data)hook for React.
-*   [use-undo-state](https://react-hooks.org/docs/use-undo-state) - Drop in replacement for useState hook but with undo functionality.
+*   [useUndoState](https://react-hooks.org/docs/useUndoState) - Drop in replacement for useState hook but with undo functionality.
-*   [use-update-effect](https://react-hooks.org/docs/use-update-effect) - An useEffect that does not run on first render
+*   [useUpdateEffect](https://react-hooks.org/docs/useUpdateEffect) - An useEffect that does not run on first render
-*   [use-visibility-sensor](https://react-hooks.org/docs/use-visibility-sensor) - A React Hooks package for visibility-sensor
+*   [useVisibilitySensor](https://react-hooks.org/docs/useVisibilitySensor) - Visibility sensor hook for React.
-*   [use-will-unmount](https://react-hooks.org/docs/use-will-unmount) - A React hook for componentWillUnmount lifecycle method
+*   [useWillUnmount](https://react-hooks.org/docs/useWillUnmount) - componentWillUnmount lifecycle as hook for React.
-*   [use-window-event-listener](https://react-hooks.org/docs/use-window-event-listener) - Adds an event listener to window
+*   [useWindowEventListener](https://react-hooks.org/docs/useWindowEventListener) - Adds an event listener to window
-*   [use-window-scroll-position](https://react-hooks.org/docs/use-window-scroll-position) - A React hook to get the scroll position of the window
+*   [useWindowScrollPosition](https://react-hooks.org/docs/useWindowScrollPosition) - A React hook to get the scroll position of the window
-*   [use-window-size](https://react-hooks.org/docs/use-window-size) - A React Hooks package for window-size
+*   [useWindowSize](https://react-hooks.org/docs/useWindowSize) - Window size hook for React.
-*   [use-worker](https://react-hooks.org/docs/use-worker) - A React Hooks package for worker
+*   [useWorker](https://react-hooks.org/docs/useWorker) - Worker hook for React.

 <!--hookslist end-->